sedol1339/l4d2/base/README.md

              `scripts/vscripts/shchuka.nut`
              `addoninfo.txt`

 4. Upload addon and add Custom VScripts Loader as a dependency (button "Add/Remove Required Items").
-Also you better start your description from words "this addon requires Custom VSCripts Loader" and give a link to this addon to make it more clear.
+Also you better start your description from words "this addon requires Custom VScripts Loader" and give a link to this addon to make it more clear.

              `Example: coming soon`